clemenz5/i3_zsh_themer/README.md

 Execute the wrapper script with the fitting arguments (check the file to see which) and enjoy

 For more personalization dont use my blueprints, but yours.
 You can put $accent_color in any place you want to use the fitting accent color

+## Misc
+Put the wrapper script into your .Xinitrc to auto execute at start